 Bachelor's and master's degree programs specifically in computer forensics are rare.
 There are some certificate programs available in computer forensics, but these are more beneficial for those who already have professional investigative experience and are looking to switch careers.

 Investigative techniques for digital specialists are usually taught on the job through employee training programs.
-Some professional organizations, like the High Technology Crime Investigation Association or the International Society of Forensic Computer Examiners (ISFCE), also offer professional training and continuing education programs.
+Some professional organizations, like the High Technology Crime Investigation Association (HTCIA) or the International Society of Forensic Computer Examiners (ISFCE), also offer professional training and continuing education programs.

 Digital forensics professionals may choose to specialize their training in areas such as the following: